MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-linux.md

 ## Install LIS on the VM

 By default, LIS is included with some distributions of Linux.
-If LIS is not included in the distribution of Linux that you are using for the virtual machine, then install it manually.
+If LIS isn't included in the distribution of Linux that you're using for the virtual machine, then install it manually.
 [Learn more](/windows-server/virtualization/hyper-v/Supported-Linux-and-FreeBSD-virtual-machines-for-Hyper-V-on-Windows).

 ## Install the VMM guest agent